asreview/asreview/docs/source/features/post_screening.rst

 2. Start a new project, upload a dataset and select prior knowledge.
 3. Navigate to the Project Dashboard.
 4. Click on *Delete this project*.
-5. Because this action cannot be made undone, we ask you to confirm by typing in the project title.
+5. This action cannot be made undone, ASReview LAB will ask you to confirm by typing in the project title.